Social Media Sites

 - Link back to the University: Whenever possible, link back to The University of Tampa website.
-Ideally, posts should be very brief, redirecting a visitor to content that resides within the UT Web environment.
-When linking to a news article about UT, check first to see whether you can link to a release on The University of Tampa News Archive or in the UT Life section instead of to a publication or other media outlet.
+Ideally, posts should be very brief, redirecting a visitor to content that resides within the UT web environment.
+When linking to a news article about UT, check first to see whether you can link to a release on The University of Tampa News Archive/UT Life section instead of to a publication or other media outlet.

 - Posting to Social Media Outlets: When naming pages or accounts, selecting a profile picture or icon and selecting content to post — names, profile images and posts should all be clearly linked to the particular department or unit rather than to the institution as a whole.